OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Because first party advertising is part of the service you receive when you visit our websites and use our mobile applications, we don't offer an opt-out for first party advertising.

 ' + '3.
 You can also choose not to receive other types of marketing from AT&T.

     ' + '

     We realize that unwanted marketing contacts can be a hassle and we've worked hard to meet the expectations of customers and potential customers who have expressed a desire to limit certain types of solicitation communications from us.

     ' + '

     **E-Mail:** Every marketing e-mail we send contains instructions and a link that will allow you to stop additional marketing e-mails for that product or service type.
 You also can unsubscribe from AT&T marketing e-mails here.

     ' + '

     **Text Messages**: Opt-out of AT&T marketing text message contacts by replying "stop" to any message.

     ' + '

     **AT&T Consumer Telemarketing:** Ask to be removed from our consumer telemarketing lists by contacting us at one of the numbers listed here.
 You also can ask the AT&T representative to remove you from our telemarketing lists when you receive a marketing or promotional call from us.

     ' + '

     **AT&T Business Telemarketing:** Where required by state laws and/or regulations, we honor requests to be removed from our telemarketing lists from business customers.

     ' + '

     **Federal Do Not Call:** The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
 Putting your number on these Registries also may limit our AT&T telemarketing calls to that number.

     ' + '

     **Postal Mail:** To review our Residential Do Not Mail Policy Statement and to limit postal mail solicitations, click here.
 You will still receive billing statements, legal notices, product updates and other similar correspondence, and you may still receive some promotional mailings.

     ' + '

     All of our practices are designed to satisfy state and federal legal requirements limiting marketing contacts.
 Those laws and regulations - such as the requirements governing the state and federal "Do Not Call" lists - generally permit companies to contact their own current and, in some cases, former customers, even when those customers are listed on the federal and state "Do Not Call" lists.

     ' + '

     Restricting our use of your CPNI will not eliminate all types of our marketing contacts.

 ' + '4.
 Can I choose to exclude my anonymous information from your External Marketing &.
 Analytics and other similar reports?

     ' + '

     Yes.
 Click here to opt-out.
+Satellite TV-only customers who have recently joined the AT&T Family of Companies can opt out here.
 This opt-out also applies to the sharing of your anonymous information with other companies for their use in creating marketing and analytics reports.
 Although this opt out does not apply to Metrics Reports, it will apply if we combine Metrics Report information with other customer information (like demographics) to create reports that we provide to our business customers or service suppliers.

 ' + '5.
 What is DNS error assist?

     ' + '

     When you mistype a web address, or the address is not working, DNS Error Assist provides an automated list of similar pages – such as possibly the one you meant to type – for your consideration.
 The service is provided on your AT&T residential broadband connection, and you can opt-out here.
-You will get a standard “no results found” error message instead of the error-assist page.
+If you opt-out, you will get a standard “no results found” error message instead of the error-assist page.

 ' + '6.
 Are there any other opt-out choices I should know about?

     ' + '

     We may use services provided by analytics companies to obtain information about website performance and how you use our mobile applications and other products and services.
 Go here for more information about the opt-outs made available by some of those vendors, and to make choices about participation.

 ' + '7.
 These Choices and Controls also are available at www.att.com/yourchoices.